Banging Toolbox

 Threading the right way

-When turning the die a full clockwise turn, make a half counter-clockwise turn in order to break up the chips it produces so as to avoid damage.
+When turning the die a full clockwise turn, make a half counter-clockwise turn in order to break up the chips produced to avoid damage.

 How to use a tap and die set to repair a thread?

-When your stainless steel bolt or nut develops rust, you can still sand it clean, and still rethread it.
+If a stainless steel bolt or nut develops rust, you can sand it clean, and rethread the join.

-Make sure that the tap is as perpendicular as possible to keep it even when penetrating the hole, making a new thread over the top of the old one.
+Make sure that the tap is as perpendicular as possible to stay even when penetrating the hole, making a new thread over the top of the old one.

 Dos and don’ts for using a tap and die